mcpcpc/kirc/README.md

 - No dependencies other than a [C99 compiler](https://gcc.gnu.org/).
 - Complies with [RFC 2812](https://tools.ietf.org/html/rfc2812) standard.
-- Ability to log the entire chat history  (see "Usage" section for more information).
+- Ability to log the entire chat history  (see _Usage_ section for more information).
 - vi-like command shortcuts:

 ```shell